yuchanns/kagiapi/README.md

    ```
 4. **Set up your environment variables:**
    - `KAGI_TOKEN`: Your Kagi API token (**required**)
+   - `ACCESS_TOKEN`: **Required**.
+A secret token all API clients must provide.
+Generate one (e.g. with `openssl rand -hex 32`) and keep it private.
+If not set, a random token is generated on startup (for quick tests/dev only).
    - `KAGIAPI_PORT`: Port to run the service (default: 8000)

 5. **Run the API server:**